About the District

 The Fort Bend Subsidence District operates GPS stations in Fort Bend county.
 These stations are part of a dense GPS network in the Houston-Galveston region called HoustonNet, which includes a collaboration of local and state agencies to monitor the land surface elevation.
 The HoustonNet comprises GPS stations operated by the following agencies.

 GPS observations/data are collected at the GPS station for approximately seven days every two months.
 The University of Houston processes the raw GPS data and produces a time series displacement plot.
 The linear regression (i.e., best fit line) of the ellipsoidal height component, which essentially measures the land surface elevation, is used to determine the subsidence rate.
-Other collaborators include the United States Geological Survey (USGS) and the National Geodetic Survey (NGS).
+Other collaborators on subsidence monitoring include the United States Geological Survey (USGS) and the National Geodetic Survey (NGS).
 A network of extensometers is maintained by the USGS to provide key insight into aquifer compaction.
 The NGS has been an integral partner in establishing the District’s monitoring program since the 1990s.